ZaidAbuSamraa/healthcare/README.md

 - 📚 **Health Education** resources in multiple languages
 - 🧠 **Mental Health Support** for trauma and crisis situations
 - 🤝 **NGO Integration** for medical missions and surgical camps
+- 🔒 **Privacy & Data Security** with GDPR compliance and encryption

 ---